 “Early alert is a priority of the Campus Mental Health Strategy, and we are pleased to see the growing impact this program is having on our students and our ability to create a caring campus community,” says Susan Barker, vice-provost (student experience).

 “Often patterns of declining grades or marked changes in classroom performance signal that a student may be struggling with something else in their life,” says Shermin Murji, the Thrive Priority Support Network program co-ordinator.
 “Students that we see through Thrive can struggle with everything from unexpected financial issues to health problems.
 We’ve been able to connect them with the right campus resources to address their needs, whether to counsellors in the SU Wellness Centre, financial aid advisors at Enrolment Services, or academic development specialists in the Student Success Centre.”

 Instructors can help struggling students access the support they need

 Instructors play a key role in helping students access timely support.
 Using the D2L gradebook allows the Thrive system to create a holistic picture of how a student is performing across their courses.
 This information combined with instructor-submitted concern forms helps Thrive prioritize the students in greatest need.

 Instructors are also often the first people to notice when a student starts to struggle.
-“Signs like not showing up, or patterns of requests for deferrals or extensions can all be signs that a student’s having a hard time,” says Stewart.
+“Signs like not showing up to class, or patterns of requests for deferrals or extensions can all be signs that a student’s having a hard time,” says Murji.
 Instructors can alert Thrive to these issues by completing the confidential instructor concern form that’s located in their faculty centre.

-“Students who were identified through the concern form were very likely to come in for support last semester, so we appreciate faculty taking the time to submit their concerns," says Stewart.
+“Students who were identified through the concern form were very likely to come in for support last semester, so we appreciate faculty taking the time to submit their concerns," says Murji.